resthub/resthub.github.io/_includes/spring-tutorial.md

 systematic complete integration tests.
 Note that you still have to provide, at least, one integration test in order to verify mappings and complete chain.

-### Create correponding method in controller to call this new service layer
+### Create corresponding method in controller to call this new service layer

 **Do:**